 The creator economy is beset with the imbalance of uneven remuneration.
 In other words, creatives are not always duly incentivized for their artworks.
 But NFTs are changing the narrative.

 Before now, only a few photographers were into NFTs, but the recent rounds of success have attracted millions of them.
-With this influx, NFTs might be the future of Photography.
+With this influx, NFTs will be the future of Photography.

 At this juncture, it's important to bear in mind that NFTs have not only helped skyrocket the income of photographers but also their community building.